Maxime Cressy: 2021: Top 150 debut

-2022: First ATP title, major fourth round, top 35
+2022: First ATP title, Major fourth round, top 35

 Cressy started his 2022 season at the first edition of the Melbourne Summer Set 1.
 Getting past qualifying, he saved two match points in the second round to beat second seed, world No. 26, and compatriot, Reilly Opelka.
 He defeated Jaume Munar in the quarterfinals to reach the semifinals of an ATP tournament for the first time.
 He then defeated third seed and world No. 28, Grigor Dimitrov, in the semifinals to reach his first ATP Tour final.
 He lost in the final to top seed and world No. 6, Rafael Nadal.
 Despite losing in the final, he reached a career-high of world No. 70 on January 17, 2022.
 At the Sydney Classic, he reached the quarterfinals where he fell to third seed, world No. 26, and 2017 finalist, Dan Evans.
 Cressy qualified for direct entry at the Australian Open after the withdrawal of Dominic Thiem.
-He defeated the 22nd seed, fellow American John Isner in five sets with three tiebreaks in the first round for his second win at this Grand Slam.
-Cressy advanced to the third round of a Grand Slam for the first time in his career after defeating qualifier Tomáš Macháč in four sets.
-He then beat Australian wildcard Christopher O'Connell to progress to the fourth round for the first time at any Major.
+He defeated 22nd seed, world No. 25, and compatriot, John Isner, in five sets with three tiebreaks in the first round for his second win at this Grand Slam.
+He advanced to the third round of a Grand Slam for the first time in his career after defeating qualifier, Tomáš Macháč, in the second round in four sets.
+He then beat Australian wildcard, Christopher O'Connell, in the third round to progress to the fourth round for the first time at any Major.
 As a result he made his top 60 debut in the rankings at world No. 59 on January 31, 2022.
-Cressy would lose in the fourth round to second seed Daniil Medvedev.
+Cressy would lose in the fourth round to second seed, last year finalist, and eventual finalist, Daniil Medvedev.

+Seeded sixth at the first edition of the Dallas Open, Cressy lost in the first round to qualifier Jurij Rodionov.
+Seeded eighth at the Delray Beach Open, he was defeated in the first round by John Millman in three tiebreaker sets.
+In March, he competed at the BNP Paribas Open in Indian Wells.
+He was beaten in the first round by qualifier and compatriot, Christopher Eubanks.

 At the 2022 Eastbourne International he reached his second final after defeating leading British player Jack Draper.
 En route to the final, he defeated World No. 12 and top seed Cameron Norrie.
 As a result he moved into the top 50 in the singles rankings.

 On his debut at the 2022 Wimbledon Championships, he defeated World No. 9 and sixth seed Félix Auger-Aliassime for his first top-10 win.